-Manner of offering "At-the-market" offering that may be made from time to time through JMP Securities LLC and and timing.
-See "Plan of Distribution" on page S-34.
+Manner of offering "At the market offering" that may be made from time to time through JMP Securities LLC and Credit Suisse Securities (USA) LLC, as sales agents, subject to direction from us as to amount and timing.
+See "Plan of Distribution" on page S-7.